vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 This is called the Ayana Yuga".
 This passage recognizes the continuous nature of precessional motion, and gives the rate of precessional motion as 56".82 seconds per year.

 So far we have no mention of the 'Theory of Trepidation.'
-This is first mentioned in the Arya Siddhānta, ascribed to Aryabhata II, whose date is 1028 A.D.
+This is first mentioned in the Arya Siddhānta, ascribed to Aryabhaṭa II, whose date is 1028 A.D.
 It says : Ayanagrabadoh krāntijyācāpam kendravat dhanarna i syāt Ayànalavāstat samskệta khețādayana carāpamalagpāni.
 12.

 Translation : -Find the sine declination (krāntijyā) of the ayanagraha (in a way similar to that of the sun's declination); from it deduce the amount of declination, plus (north) or minus (south), which is the amount of ayanāṁśa.* After applying this ayanāṁśa-correction to the planet, the values of cara (half the difference between the lengths of day and night), declination of planets, lagna (the orient ecliptic point), etc., are to be calculated.